KavitaGitCode/PreplaceJS/session-4-tasks/concepts.md

 In ES5, an object can be created by defining a constructor function and using the new keyword to instantiate the object.

-Objects of the same type are created by calling the constructor function with the new keyword:
+Objects of the same type are created by calling the constructor function with the new keyword.

+If there is no property directly available in an object then javascript looks up the chain until it finds the property or reaches the end(null)

+Each object created using a constructor is unique.
+Properties can be added or removed from an object without affecting another one created using the same constructor.

 check "this.md" file